These days, social media is all about documentation.

-5. Preview one of your company's blog posts.
+5. Preview one of your company's blog posts or videos.

-Your blog posts need all the exposure they can get.
-Even if social media isn't your blog's primary source of traffic, your Instagram Story can help readers discover that blog for the first time and find it later.
+Your blog posts and YouTube videos need all the exposure they can get.
+Even if social media isn't your blog's primary source of traffic, your Instagram Story can help readers discover that post or video for the first time and find it later.

-In the screenshot below, Google used its Instagram Story to preview an article it published on six extraordinary young women involved in water technology.
-When you tap all the way to the end of the Story, Google prompts you to swipe up with your finger, where it then links you to the full blog post.
+In the screenshot below, Google Pixel used its Instagram Story to preview a video it published about a customer who used the device.
+When you tap all the way to the end of the Story, Google prompts you to swipe up with your finger, where it then links you to the full video on YouTube.

 6. Mention other companies who follow or work with you.